-Hitchcock Center programs are designed to use the study of science and nature, its models, systems, processes, and elements, as a means to provide creative inspiration to solve human problems sustainably.
+We envision a world where people, communities, and ecosystems thrive.
+The Hitchcock Center for the Environment, founded in 1962, is an organization in Amherst, Mass whose mission is to educate and inspire action for a healthy planet.
+Our programs for children, youth, and families are designed to use the study of science and nature as a means to provide creative inspiration to solve human problems sustainably.
 Our programs serve to develop a continuum of competencies that begin at the earliest, most formative years and progress through a process of lifelong learning to engender a greater understanding of the interdependence of the environment, economy, and social issues.
-Our approach to education uses the environment as classroom and defines place at a variety of scales - the schoolyard, the backyard, the neighborhood, the park, the farm, the town, the forest, the pond, the mountains, and the watershed.
-In these settings, the Hitchcock Center helps thousands of children and adults see and understand the impacts of our actions.
-Through our programs, we make connections to where our food comes from and where our waste goes.
-We help people understand our intimate relationship with the critical life-sustaining processes that support us.
+Our approach to education uses the environment as a classroom and defines place at a variety of scales - the schoolyard, the backyard, the neighborhood, the park, the farm, the town, the forest, the pond, the mountains, and the watershed.
+In these settings, the Hitchcock Center helps thousands of children, youth, and families see and understand the impacts of our actions.